beercss/beercss/README.md

 # Why?

 - 🥇 The first CSS framework based on Material Design 3
-- 👉 Latest "M3 Expressive" already
+- 👉 Latest "M3 Expressive" already.
 - ⬇️ 10x smaller than others CSS frameworks based on Material Design.
 - 🧙‍♂️ Translates Material Design to HTML semantic standard.
 - 🤓 Ready to use with any JS framework.